If you are visiting Budapest in summer, take a perfect day trip to Lake Balaton, Hungary, and thank me later!

 Lake Balaton is just over an hour’s drive from Budapest.

-Note: Lake Balaton region is also within a drivable distance from other European cities of Zagreb, Ljubljana, Bratislava, and Graz.
+Note: The Lake Balaton region is also within a drivable distance of other European cities, including Zagreb, Ljubljana, Bratislava, and Graz.

-If you have a car, the M7 motorway to Siófok is the fastest road to get to the lake’s northern shore.
-For Balatonfüred, leave the M7 onto Route 71 while for Veszprém, leave M7 onto Route 8.
+If you have a car, the M7 motorway to Siófok is the fastest route to the lake’s northern shore.
+For Balatonfüred, leave the M7 onto Route 71, while for Veszprém, leave the M7 onto Route 8.

 For solo and budget travelers, local public transportation is in place.
 Regular trains run from Budapest’s Déli Station to all main resort towns.
 Regular buses run from the Népliget bus terminal.